 All questions and submissions should be addressed to: firstname.lastname@example.org.

-Applications will close on the 30th of July 2018.
-The selection of 2018 grants will be held in August.
+Applications will close on August 17, 2018.
+The selection of 2018 grants will be held in September.